selfishprimate/gerillass-docs/content/docs/latest/escape-to-parent.md

 # Escape to Parent

 {{< featured type="Mixin" name="escape-to-parent" >}}
 This mixin allows you to **escape to the parent** element and use multiple class or id selectors with it.
-Therefore you can easily control how the selected child element(s) appear differently on various devices.
+Therefore you can easily control how the selected child element(s) response differently on various cases.
 {{< /featured >}}

 ## Arguments